hyperfield/ai-file-sorter/README.md

 - Bug fixes.
 - Minor improvements for stability.
-- OpenCL is now not supported by default in the build script for llama.cpp.
+- Removed the deprecated GPU backend from the runtime build.

 ### [0.9.0] - 2025-07-18